How to Execute A Proper Green Marketing CampaignAuthor: Mikki Donaldson

 Online networking permits organizations to advertise green campaign ideas publicly and efficiently.
-Social media can be used as an instrument that saves you time and advertising dollars.
+New technologies. such as social media or virtual data rooms can be used as an instrument that saves you time and advertising dollars.

 Where to Begin